jujuck/Express-MySQL_Movies/README.md

 <img src="./images/auth_secure_cookies.png" >
 <legend>This block of code will send back a cookies with the JsonWebToken, only accessible via http and not JS, with a life time of 1 day</legend>

+- 17/ Check fields for the sign in route with Joi